-Whether phone options are being sought for parents or grandparents, we have laid down the Top 10 Senior Citizen-Friendly Phones in India, featuring specifications, pros and cons, and buying tips based on firsthand experience.
+Whether phone options are being sought for parents or grandparents, we have laid out the Top 10 Senior Citizen-Friendly Phones in India, featuring specifications, pros and cons, and buying tips based on firsthand experience.
 Now, to the list!

 Physical Accessibility Features

-Age-related physical issues will include arthritis, reduced grip strength, and decreased tactile sensation among other challenges you may face.
+Age-related physical issues will include arthritis, reduced grip strength, and decreased tactile sensation, among other challenges you may face.
 Phones that have larger and distinct physical buttons, textured surfaces, and a light feel are less likely to be dropped.

 Cognitive Simplicity and User Interface